Last updated on May 22, 2026

 The fact that you can sell a competitive product in a deck box is amazing, and although these aren't perfect builds they can put a player at FNM level out of the box.
 The Pioneer Izzet Phoenix deck is almost tournament ready with a few upgrades here and there (you'll need at least two more copies of the namesake card).

 What do you think about these precons?
-Do you want Wizards to start making Challenger decks again?
-Let me know in the comments below or find us on Twitter and letโs take the discussion there.
+Do you want Wizards to make new Challenger decks?
+Let me know in the comments or find us on Twitter and letโs take the discussion there.

-Thanks for reading folks, and I'll see you in the next one!
+Thank you for reading folks, and get ready for the next one!

 Note: this post contains affiliate links.
 If you use these links to make a purchase, youโll help Draftsim continue to provide awesome free articles and apps.